DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 ...It cannot be just his delusion.
 There is no way it was a dream.
 The horror he felt from these demons.
-Even if people around him disagrees, a scenario, where demons tear apart seal and escape, is _possible_, or so Kay feels.
+Even if people around him disagrees, a scenario, where demons tear apart seal and escape, is _possible_, or so Kai feels.
 Therefore they must be ready for demons counter attack.
-And so Kay, more than anyone else, diligently trained for past 10 years.
+And so Kai, more than anyone else, diligently trained for past 10 years.
-Not sparing a moment for break from his training, even during meals or baths Kay would continue with image training in his head.
+Not sparing a moment for break from his training, even during meals or baths Kai would continue with image training in his head.
-And even his superiors are amazed by "Training maniac" Kay.
+And even his superiors are amazed by "Training maniac" Kai.

-"At that time, Kay should've been around 7 or 8 years old.
+"At that time, Kai should've been around 7 or 8 years old.
 There is just single entrance to graveyard.
-For Kay to enter and fall into graveyard, with no soldier that standing guard to notice him would be strange, right?"
+For Kai to enter and fall into graveyard, with no soldier that standing guard to notice him would be strange, right?"

 "Moreover, there are surveillance cameras.
-But, Kay, it didn't have any records of you, right?"
+But, Kai, it didn't have any records of you, right?"

-There are also no witness that could testify Kay's fall into graveyard.
+There are also no witness that could testify Kai's fall into graveyard.
 To be specific, all adults that were there at that time said: "Don't remember a thing".

 "That's why, it is just a dream!
 A scary dream that you had as a kid!
-And, Kay, did you forget the face of our instructor when you were telling him it with all seriousness?"
+And, Kai, did you forget the face of our instructor when you were telling him it with all seriousness?"

 "No, I remember"